hebobibun/telebot/README.md

 Greet the bot with /hello to receive a friendly response.

 ### Deployment
-This project is available to be deployed to Railway
+This project is configured and ready for deployment on Railway.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app?referralCode=hebobibun)